-The CGCT imposes a financial constraint on local authorities and on EPCIs that prohibits them from borrowing to reimburse the principal on their debt.
+The CGCT imposes a financial constraint on territorial communities and on EPCIs that prohibits them from borrowing to reimburse the capital on their debt.

-This constraint is expressed as follows in Article L.1612-4 of the CGCT: "The budget of the local authority is in true balance when the operating and investment sections voted are in balance, revenue and expenditure having been assessed truthfully, and when the drawdown of revenue in the operating section for the benefit of the investment section, added to the revenue specific to this section, and excluding the revenue of loans and any provisions to amortisation and provisions accounts, provides adequate resources to cover the reimbursement of principal of loan annuities to fall due during the year."
+This constraint is expressed as follows in article L.1612-4 of the CGCT: "The budget of the territorial community is in real balance when the operating and investing sections voted are in balance, receipts and expenditures having been assessed truthfully, and when the drawdown of receipts in the operating section for the benefit of the investment section, added to the receipts specific to this section, and excluding the revenue of loans and any provisions to amortisation and provisions accounts, provides adequate resources to cover the reimbursement of capital of loan annuities to fall due during the year."

-5.2 Issuer's public debt
+5.2 Issuer's total public debt

-In this section, the followings are defined:
+In this section:

-- Consolidated debt = Main budget debt + Debt from the Issuer's ancillary budgets - Guaranteed consolidated debt = Part of the consolidated debt for which the Issuer offers its guarantee by substituting for the organisation that contracted the loan when the borrower defaults - Annuities = Debt interest expenses + Reimbursement of debt capital - Total annuities for low-income housing, or "SDIS" (Service Départemental d'Incendie et de Secours) (Departmental Fire and Emergency Service) = Part of total annuities for guarantees granted to satellites in the context of loans granted for construction of low-income housing
+- Consolidated debt = Main budget debt + Debt from the issuer's ancillary budgets - Guaranteed consolidated debt = Part of the consolidated debt for which the Issuer offer its guarantee by substituting for the organisation that contracted the loan when the borrower defaults - Total annuities = Debt interest expenses + Reimbursement of debt capital - Total annuities for low-income housing, or "SDIS" (Departmental Fire and Emergency Service) = Part of total annuities for guarantees granted to satellites in the context of loans granted for construction of low-income housing